SamuelSpenceAda/PRG1-pair-programming-username-checker/README.md

 ## **Line-Specific Questions:**

 **L4 (INPUT_FILE = "./test_usernames.txt"):**
 - What type of data is stored in INPUT_FILE?
+String
 - Why is this defined as a constant at the top?
+Because the file path needs to stay the same

 **L12 (clean_username = username.strip()):**
 - What does `.strip()` do to a string?
+Removes white space from either side of the string
 - What happens if we remove this line?
 - Try changing `username.strip()` to just `username` - what difference does it make?

 **L15 (return len(clean_username) > 0):**